inakianduaga/scala-image-processor/README.md

 > Small demo to test multi vs single thread performance when converting images, using a combination of REST / websockets for communicating between the client and server.

 This small app applies a set of filters to an image (using [scrimage library](https://github.com/sksamuel/scrimage)) in order to test performance in two different execution contexts.
+Some of the tech used:

+- Play framework for the MVC backend
+- Akka actor system to handle websocket communications
+- BaconJS for handling websockets communications as streams

 ## [DEMO](http://scala-image-processor.herokuapp.com/)